Check Mii Out Channel: Wii Menu Icon

 Scrolling headlines of a contest and a picture above it appeared on the Check Mii Out Channel icon when an update to a contest was available.

 Highest Mii Ranking Level and Judging eye

 These stats were located in the "Mii Artisan Info" section of the Main Menu.
 The "Highest Mii Ranking" stat showed the highest ranking that the user had ever gotten on a contest, and the "Judging Eye" stat showed the user's most recent ranking for judging.
 Note that this was the user's most recent judging rank, not the best rank.

 Discontinuation

 As part of Nintendo's WiiConnect24 service for the Nintendo Wii console, the Check Mii Out Channel / Mii Contest Channel was discontinued alongside the other services offered under WiiConnect24.

-A fan-made service called WiiLink has brought back this service to people who have homebrewed Wiis.
+A fan-made service called RiiConnect24 (renamed to WiiLink) brought back this service to people who have homebrewed Wiis.
 It can also be used on Dolphin.